 Superannuable salary has the meaning given by the Superannuation (State Public Sector) Regulation 2023 (Qld) and includes your base salary plus any approved allowances.
+You can find a list of allowances on the QSuper website.

 Superannuation guarantee contribution

 A superannuation contribution made by, or on behalf of, your employer, that: